I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntnls/ns-ntnls-_cptableinfo.md

 Specifies the code page number.

-`DBCSCodePage`

-Specifies non-zero for DBCS code pages.

-`DBCSOffsets`

-Specifies a pointer to DBCS offsets.

-`DBCSRanges`

-Specifies a pointer to DBCS ranges.
+`MaximumCharacterSize`

+Specifies the maximum length in bytes of a character.

 `DefaultChar`

 Specifies the default character (MB).

-`LeadByte`
+`UniDefaultChar`

-Specifies the lead byte ranges.
+Specifies the default character (Unicode).

-`MaximumCharacterSize`

-Specifies the maximum length in bytes of a character.

-`MultiByteTable`

-Specifies a pointer to a MB translation table.

 `TransDefaultChar`